Programs & Services

-- Crisis Stabilization and Diagnostic Evaluation is a comprehensive program for youth 6-21 years of age.
+- Diagnostic Evaluation is a comprehensive program for youth 6-21 years of age.
 Service duration and living unit (secure care or open treatment) will be based on the needs of the client and time necessary to complete a complete evaluation.
-Placing agents will receive an evaluation including a comprehensive psychosocial, psychological, psychiatric and educational assessment.
+Placing agents will receive an evaluation including a comprehensive psychosocial, psychological, psychiatric, and educational assessment.
 Recommendations for treatment and intervention options are provided.

 - Crossroad’s Outpatient Child and Family Counseling Services focus on providing treatment tailored to client and family needs and strengths.
-All treatment is provided by Masters Level licensed clinicians with years of experience in working with emotionally and behaviorally challenged children.
-Our counseling services are available to any child or family who willingly participates in sessions and can benefit from treatment.
-Crossroad accepts Medicaid and payment from many private insurance companies.
+All treatment is provided by Masters Level clinicians experienced in providing therapy for people struggling with the confusing emotional issues of life.
+Our counseling services are available to any child, adult, couple, or family who willingly participates in sessions and can benefit from treatment.
+Crossroad accepts self-payment, Medicaid, and payment from many private insurance companies.

 Special Services for Special Kids

 - Treatment for younger populations - We provide residential treatment for children as young as age 6 (and to age 21).